openzipkin/zipkin/zipkin-server/README.md

 Note: this storage component was primarily developed for testing and as a means to get Zipkin server up and running quickly without external dependencies.
 It is not viable for high work loads.
-That said, ff you encounter out-of-memory errors, try decreasing `MEM_MAX_SPANS` or increasing the heap size (-Xmx).
+That said, if you encounter out-of-memory errors, try decreasing `MEM_MAX_SPANS` or increasing the heap size (-Xmx).

 Exampled of doubling the amount of spans held in memory: